The Impact of the Clear Beliefs Methodology

 Ten (50%) of the twenty questions [about impacts of trauma] showed a statistically significant difference between the pre- and post-test at the p =.05 level or less, indicating a reduction in symptom frequency from the beginning of the course to the end of the course.

-The training is a 21-week course in trauma-informed therapeutic coaching, including extensive education on developmental psychology and psychological healing.
-Fifteen different methodologies are taught for resolving childhood wounds, shifting mental models, and healing traumatic events from the past.
+The training is a 24-week course in trauma-informed therapeutic coaching, including extensive education on developmental psychology and psychological healing.
+Twelve different methodologies are taught for resolving childhood wounds, shifting mental models, and healing the mind from traumatic events from the past.
 The course includes extensive reading, weekly live online classes, quizzes and exams, video lectures and demonstrations, experiential interaction, feedback, and personal support and guidance.
-Students attend mandatory practice sessions three times per week in small groups of two to four students.
+Students attend mandatory practice sessions three times per week in small groups of two to four students, some of which are supervised by Mentor Coaches.
 During these practice sessions, students take the role of coach, client, or observer on a rotating basis.
 After each practice session, students evaluate in writing their own and their colleagues’ performance.
 The practice session results and recordings are regularly assessed by staff coaches using a standard rubric that defines competencies for each element of the course.

 This intensive student practicum is designed to provide students with inner development and growth, learning, and demonstration of specific competencies, which they will use to coach others in their profession.
-They gain significant experience and expertise in the Clear Beliefs Coaching methodology developed by Lion Goodman, PCC over the past twenty years.
+They gain significant experience and expertise in the Clear Beliefs Method, as developed by Lion Goodman, PCC over the past twenty years.

 We collected pre- and post-test data using the Big Five Personality test and the Beliefs Assessment during the Fall 2021 class.
 The class size was 27.